tumarkin/edgar/README.md

 ## Features

-Edgar builds a local Postgres database of forms on Edgar and then allows you to download forms using queries based on any combination of CIK, company name, form type (e.g. 10-K), start date, and end date.
+_edgar_ builds a local Postgres database of forms on SEC Edgar and then allows you to download forms using queries based on any combination of CIK, company name, form type (e.g. 10-K), start date, and end date.
 It is also possible to download forms by the internal identifier in the database. `edgar --help` provides information on all commands/sub-commands.
-Downloads are run in parallel enabling Edgar to download data efficiently.
+Downloads are run in parallel enabling _edgar_ to download data efficiently.

 ## Installation

-1. Edgar application
+1. _edgar_ application

     a.
 Download and install [Haskell Stack](https://www.stackage.org).